 If you have any of these signs or think you may have a cracked tooth, you need to treat the fracture or the broken tooth to avoid the pain and its further deterioration.
 At The Downey Dentist, we have experienced endodontists who will identify and treat your fractured or broken teeth, giving you the relief you desire.

 Overview of Fractured and Broken Teeth

-It is common for teeth to develop cracks or break.
-Molars on the lower jaw are the ones that mostly crack or break.
-It is believed this is so because of their sharp cusps that powerfully grinds into the molar's grooves on the upper jaw.
+It is very possible for teeth to develop cracks or break.
+Molars on the lower jaw are the teeth that commonly crack or break.
+This is because of the sharp cusps that powerfully grinds into the molar's grooves on the upper jaw.

 In some cases, cracks may be invisible when inside a tooth or underneath the gum tissue.
 Additionally, some fractures or chips may not display any symptoms, and when they do, they are easily confused with being cavities, periodontal diseases, or sensitivity.

 Generally, treatment for fractures or broken teeth depends on the depth and width of the damage.
 Your dentist will use various methods to diagnose a fractured or broken tooth and identify the best treatment plan.